genropy/genropy_saved/docs/genro/database/table.rst

 Definition
 ==========

-	The table is ... ???
+	A table is ... ???

 	.. _table-description:

 Description
 ===========

 	???
-Introduce the rowcaption attribute and put the link to the relative page for further details (:ref:`database-rowcaption`).
+Introduce the rowcaption attribute and put the link to the relative page for further details (:ref:`genro-database_rowcaption`).

 	.. _table-examples: